 Scars will be minimal after surgery.
-Dr. Anderson prefers the wedge-type labiaplasty, as this makes resulting scars virtually undetectable.
+Our breast and body plastic surgeons prefer the wedge-type labiaplasty, as this makes resulting scars virtually undetectable.

 In some instances where a labiaplasty is not considered to be an elective cosmetic procedure and done more for infertility issues it may be covered by your health insurance.
 The Naderi Center does not participate with insurance for the labiaplasty procedure.

 Yes, it is common for our patients to have more than one procedure performed at the same time as their labiaplasty.
 Often times a “mommy makeover” which involves breast surgery as well as a tummy tuck performed at the same time as a labiaplasty.

 If you live in the states of Virginia or Maryland, The Naderi Center for Plastic Surgery and Dermatology offers labiaplasty among its services.
 For a full list of services, please visit our Locations page.